Faunia Nature Park

 Metro: Valdebernardo (Purple Line, L9) in the direction of Arganda del Rey.

 When you get off the train, look for the green sign on the wall that tells you which direction to exit for the park.
 Once outside, the park is not signposted.
 In front of you there will be Calle (street) Pinillas.
 Take this street and then turn right onto Cordel de Pavones.
-At the end you will see a huge commercial centre.
+At the end you will see a large commercial centre.
 Turn left, keeping the commercial centre on your left.
-At the end of the road you should see a large yellow billboard saying ‘Faunia’.
+At the end of the road you should see a large yellow billboard saying 'Faunia'.
 Walk towards this and you will see the Faunia Madrid Nature Park entrance.
 The walk from the metro takes about 15 minutes.

 What Can I See Inside Faunia Nature Park?

-Faunia is a great mix of both indoor and outdoor things to see.
+Faunia is a mix of both indoor and outdoor things to see.
 On entering you will be given an easy to follow map of the park, its pathways, and separate areas.
 The park is set amidst pleasant countryside, and also contains a lake full of pink flamingoes.

 There is the largest reconstruction of a Polar Eco-system in Europe, that houses animals from both the North and South poles.
 In contrast, the Amazon Jungle area is a reconstruction of the rainforests and is kept at a temperature of 28 degrees Celsius with 80% humidity.
-This area is especially fun, as it is filled with colourful birds and odd looking reptiles that you can get really close to.
-One little girl was feeding her crisps to the parrots when I went!
+This area is especially fun, as it is filled with colourful birds and odd looking reptiles that you can get close to.
+One little girl was feeding her crisps to the parrots when I went.

 Visit the part of the jungle where the monkeys live.
 They run free and if you’re quick you can even stroke them.
 Kids will love it.

-There is also a ‘Night time’ area, many animals and birds are kept outside, and three very cute sea lions that take part in their own show.
+There is also a 'Night time' area, many animals and birds are kept outside, and three cute sea lions that take part in their own show.
 The aquarium section should not be missed, as it contains the worlds largest species of fish, and I have to say, I have seen some fish in my time, but this creature is incredible.

 There are several bars and restaurants throughout the park.
 Although there’s no reason not to take your own lunch and rest up on one of the benches next to the lake, and enjoy the view.
 The restaurants have both indoor and outdoor seating.

-Faunia Madrid is great fun and also educational.
-It is so peaceful, it’s hard to believe that you are in Madrid.
-I would allow the best part of a day to see everything, especially if you’re with the kids.
+Faunia Madrid is both fun and also educational.
+It is so peaceful, it's hard to believe that you are in Madrid.
+I would allow the best part of a day to see everything, especially if you're with the kids.

 Faunia Nature Park

-Street: Avenida de las Comunidades, 28
+Avenida de las Comunidades, 28

 Faunia Official website: http://www.faunia.es